hexojs/hexo-server/README.md

 - **log**: Display request info on the console.
 Always enabled in debug mode.
 - **ip**: Server IP
 - **compress**: Enable GZIP compression
+- **cache**: Enable cache for rendered content
+  - Enable the cache will let hexo-server respond to the second request much quicker, but your changes will no longer make effects in real time.
 - **header**: Add `X-Powered-By: Hexo` header
 - **serveStatic**: Extra options passed to [serve-static](https://github.com/expressjs/serve-static#options)